Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Marie Kearsley: In 1840 Thomas Crane and she were married.
 After 15th August 1845 Thomas Crane and Marie Kearsley went to live in Liverpool in the early "forties".
 He became Secretary and Treasurer of the Liverpool Academy of Art, a post which he resigned on being ordered to Torquay on account of his health, as consumption was feared.

 On 15th August 1845 [his son] Walter Crane was born to Thomas Crane (age 37) and [his wife] Marie Kearsley in Liverpool, Lancashire [Map] at Maryland Street, Liverpool [Map].
 Her father was a "maltster," a prosperous man in a good position in Chester.
-Her mother seems to have died early, and her father married a second time.
+His mother seems to have died early, and her father married a second time.
+He married 6th September 1871 Mary Frances Andrews and had issue.

 After 15th August 1845 Thomas Crane (age 37) and [his wife] Marie Kearsley went to live in Liverpool in the early "forties".
 He became Secretary and Treasurer of the Liverpool Academy of Art, a post which he resigned on being ordered to Torquay on account of his health, as consumption was feared.